This paleo pineapple kalua pork with butter braised cabbage should be on your next meal plan! It’s paleo-friendly, gluten-free, and totally delicious!

-My original plan was to make white rice to go with it, but I made it after March Madness started, so decided to try something different.
+My original plan was to make white rice to go with it, but I decided to try something different.
 Silly me for considering white rice when there was flavor and nutrition to be had.
 Cabbage is really so versatile and takes on lots of different flavors really well.

 For another great cabbage recipe, see how to make sauerkraut in a crock (I promise it’s way better than store bought!).